afkhamis/DS642-OOP/Final-Project/particles.md

 3- CUDA: [https://github.com/Berkeley-CS267/hw2-3](https://github.com/Berkeley-CS267/hw2-3)

 and should work out of the box.
-To get started, log in to Bridges-2 and clone the git repository, using, for example:
+To get started, log in to Bridges-2 and clone the git repository, using, for example for **OpenMP**:

 `
 git clone https://github.com/Berkeley-CS267/hw2-1